-Red river is a major river in the Southern region of the United States and the ninth Longest River in the United States.
-The name (Red River) is so called because of the red-bed country of its watershed and a major tributary of the Atchafalaya and Mississippi River.
-The river mostly revolves in the southern part of the country and has a large river drains in area of estimated at 2, 41,000 square kilometers.
+Red River is a major river in the Southern region of the United States and the ninth Longest River in the United States.
+The name (Red River) is so-called because of the red-bed country of its watershed and a major tributary of the Atchafalaya and Mississippi River.
+The river mostly revolves in the southern part of the country and has large river drains an the area estimated at 2, 41,000 square kilometers.
 The river serves as a rich habitat for species like the blue catfish and the striped bass among other species.

 - #10.
 Snake River